usehenri/henri/packages/henri/README.md

 Routes are a simple object with a key standing as a route or an action verb (used by express) and a route.

+If you want to access the `res.render` data, you can make the call with `application/json` header.
+Everything else will be rendered.

-Each route define here will also have a `/_data/` route attached that will return only the data injected into the view if you use `res.render`.
+Each route defined here will also have a `/_data/` route attached that will return only the data injected into the view if you use `res.render`.

 As with the `/log` route above, fetching `/log` will give you a SSR React page and